 The Conservation Commission is an advisory board only.
 The Commission makes recommendations to the Board of Aldermen regarding Open Space purchases and use of those lands.
 The Commission also reviews proposed developments and makes recommendations to the Planning and Zoning and Inland Wetlands departments.

 The Commission maintains an inventory of over 175 separate Open Space properties, and is responsible for ensuring these public lands are properly signed and not encroached upon by individuals dumping, clearing, or otherwise harming the land.
-Although lacking direct enforcement authority, the Agent works in concert with the Police Department, Inland Wetlands Officer, and City Attorney to address enforcement issues that arise.
+Although lacking direct enforcement authority, the Natural Resource Manager works in concert with the Police Department, Inland Wetlands Officer, and City Attorney to address enforcement issues that arise.
 Of special note is the 2006 Encroachment Law (PA-06-89), a State law which allows the City to file suit and collect Attorney’s fees from anyone found dumping, clearing, or making trails on Open Space.
-The Agent is also responsible for updating the Open Space Plan, preparing grant applications, and otherwise assisting the Commission as needed.
+The Natural Resource Manager is also responsible for updating the Open Space Plan, preparing grant applications, and otherwise assisting the Commission as needed.

 Members of the Commission are appointed by the Mayor, usually after a recommendation by the Commission.